+7.4.5 TDSP Spreadsheet Response

-(3) If the TDSP does not have a transaction to respond to, the TDSP shall notify the REP by attaching to the e-mail the Microsoft Excel© spreadsheet in the market-approved spreadsheet format, (see Table 5, TDSP Move In Safety-Net Response Format, or Section 9, Appendices, Appendix A2, Transmission and/or Distribution Service Provider Move-in or Move out Safety-Net Response) of all safety-net Move-In Requests that could not be completed as noted in Table 6, TDSP Return Codes.
-The TDSP shall respond within one Business Day of receipt of the request.
-For completed unexecutable only, the TDSP shall respond within two Business Days of receipt of the request.
+(1) If the TDSP does not have a transaction to respond to, the TDSP shall notify the REP by attaching to the e-mail the Microsoft Excel© spreadsheet in the market-approved spreadsheet format, (see Table 5, TDSP Move In Safety-Net Response Format,) of all safety-net Move-In Requests that could not be completed as noted in Table 6, TDSP Return Codes.

 Table 5.
 TDSP Move In Safety-Net Response Format